ruggeri/tech-notes/distributed-systems/redis.md

 times viewed; we keep a zset.
 Before caching a page, we check if this is amongst the top N thousand pages; else we won't cache it.
 This is what the ZRANK command does.

+## More Commands

+**Strings**

+For numbers:

+* INCR/INCRBY/INCRBYFLOAT
+* DECR/DECRBY

+If the key doesn't exist, Redis treats this like zero.
+If it does but can be interpreted as an integer/float, it treats it like that.
+Otherwise, if it's a string that clearly isn't a number, it gives an error.
+Great.

+For strings:

+Really just byte arrays.

+* APPEND
+* GETRANGE/SETRANGE
+* GETBIT/SETBIT
+* BITCOUNT (counts number of ones)
+* BITOP AND, BITOP OR, BITOP XOR, BITOP NOT

+**Lists**

+* RPUSH/LPUSH
+* RPOP/LPOP
+* LINDEX
+* LRANGE
+* LTRIM (== splice)

+Some weird ones:

+* BLPOP/BRPOP
+    * You give a list of keys; this blocks until it can pop an item from at least one of them.
+    * You specify a timeout too.
+* RPOPLPUSH
+    * Pops from one list, pushes to another list.
+Does it atomically I assume.
+* BRPOPLPUSH
+    * Similar: blocks.

+They say these are commonly used operations for doing a message or task queue type thing inside Redis.

+**Sets**

+* SADD/SREM
+* SISMEMBER
+* SCARD (element count)
+* SMEMBERS
+* SRANDMEMBER
+* SPOP (removes random item from set)
+* SMOVE (atomically moves a specified item from one set to another).

+* SDIFF/SDIFFSTORE
+* SINTER/SINTERSTORE
+* SUNION/SUNIONSTORE

+The store versions store the result at a key.

+**Hashes**

+* HMGET/HMSET/HDEL
+* HLEN
+* HEXISTS (tests whether a key exists)
+* HKEYS/HVALS
+* HGETALL (dumps the whole thing)
+* HINCRBY/HINCRBYFLOAT (accesses inside a HM)

+Note: you can't nest anyway inside a HM; so it's not like there's much you can do in-place to elements.

+**Zset**

+* ZADD/ZREM/ZCARD
+* ZINCRBY (increments the score)
+* ZCOUNT (gets number of elements with score between min and max)
+* ZRANK/ZREVRANK (gives position of member)
+* ZSCORE (gives score of member)
+* ZRANGE/ZREVRANGE (gets a range by ranks; add WITHSCORES to get scores too)

+But you also have:

+* ZRANGEBYSCORE/ZREVRANGEBYSCORE (gets a range of scores)
+* ZREMRANGEBYRANK/ZREMRANGEBYSCORE (removes a range of elements)
+* ZINTERSTORE/ZUNIONSTORE
+    * Options `AGGREGATE SUM`, `MIN`, `MAX` are needed in case the same key is in both sets.

+**Publish/Subscribe**

+* SUBSCRIBE/UNSUBSCRIBE (by channel name)
+* PUBLISH channel message
+* PSUBSCRIBE/PUNSUBSCRIBE (by a channel name *pattern*)

+In client code, you would allocate an object that would be managing the subscription.
+You would start listening to that object; maybe a thread would do a blocking listen, or you would check in on it every once in a while.
+But these operations stream updates down to your client.

+This is not the most widely used feature of Redis:

+* Redis used to queue the messages serverside if the client wasn't reading, which meant that Redis could easily run out of memory.
+    * Probably a great attack vector...
+* Also, Redis doesn't care if you lose a message; if the connection is broken for some reason, you won't get that message when you resubscribe.

+**Sort**

+`SORT` has a bunch of options.
+Too many to list here.
+You can sort into a source destination.

+**Transactions**

+`MULTI` starts a transaction, `EXEC` ends it.
+No ability to rollback.
+I think that you basically stop Redis from processing anyone else's transactions simultaneously?
+This isn't a huge problem, since it executes nothing until you `EXEC`.
+It sounds like `MULTI`/`EXEC` is relatively efficient, because of the buffering of your commands.
+Also, this reduces the back-and-forth communication with the server

+**Key Expiration**

+* PERSIST (removes any expiration)
+* EXPIRE/PEXPIRE (expire in a given number of secs)
+* TTL (how long until expiration)
+* EXPIREAT/PEXPIREAT (specify a time at which to expire)

+The "P" versions use millisecond granularity.